 Strong Lead Capture System

 For those looking to drive leads, having a lead capture system such as Hubspot or Salesforce is only half the battle.
 You need to have a sales team who can immediately follow up and nurture those leads into paying customers.
-This improves the effectiveness of your post-lead/purchases that occur from your site retargeting campaigns.
+This improves the effectiveness of your post-lead/purchases that occur from your website retargeting campaigns.

 Use Multiple Ad Copy